 3. To save the stream as a highlight, click the Highlight button, drag and drop the end of the yellow bar to set the length of your highlight, click the Publish Highlights button, and then save the highlight.

-How to Edit Twitch Streams
+2. Edit Twitch Streams Using MiniTool MovieMaker

 MiniTool MovieMakerClick to Download100%Clean & Safe

-Step 2.
-Import your downloaded Twitch video(s): Click the Import Media Files button to open the File Explorer and import the Twitch clip you saved on your computer.
+Click the Import Media Files button to open the File Explorer and import the Twitch clip you saved on your computer.
 Then, click the + icon at the bottom of the clip to add it to the timeline.

-Step 3.
-Trim the Twitch video: select the clip on the timeline, then place your mouse cursor over the clip’s start or end point until you can see a double-headed arrow appear.
-Drag this arrow inward to remove unwanted parts at the beginning or end of the video.
+Select the clip on the timeline, then place your mouse cursor over the clip’s start or end point until you can see a double-headed arrow appear.
+Drag this arrow inwards to remove unwanted parts at the beginning or end of the video.

 Trim a video in MiniTool MovieMaker

-Step 4.
-Split the Twitch video: You can split a whole Twitch broadcast into multiple clips and delete some clips to separate the highlights.
+You can split a whole Twitch broadcast into multiple clips and delete some clips to separate the highlights.
 Click the clip on the timeline, move the blue playhead to the target place, and click the Split icon on the playhead or the Split icon on the timeline toolbar to split it into two parts.
 Then, repeat this step to split the video into multiple clips until you get all the highlight parts, and delete the clips you don’t want.

 Split a video in MiniTool MovieMaker

-Step 5.
-Crop the Twitch video: If you want to highlight something in your video, you can crop it to remove distracting elements from the top, bottom, left, and right of the clip.
+If you want to highlight something in your video, you can crop it to remove distracting elements from the top, bottom, left, and right of the clip.
 Select the video on the timeline, and click the Crop icon to open the Crop window.
 Then, drag any handle on the red rectangle, move the rectangle to select the area you want to save, and click OK to save the changes.

 Or you can choose an aspect ratio from the list to crop your Twitch clip.
 For example, select 9:16 to upload the video to YouTube Shorts or TikTok.